lei-cs/momo_VotingForX/README.md

 ```
 node index.js
 ```
-If dependency problem occurs delete package.json, Run
+If a dependency problem occurs delete package.json, Run
 ```
 npm init
 ```
 Again Install dependencies and run project.

 ### Running Project
 Step 1 - Setting up Environment
-Instead of developing the app against the live Ethereum blockchain, we have used an in-memory blockchain (think of it as a blockchain simulator) called testrpc.
+Instead of developing the app against the live Ethereum blockchain, we have used an in-memory blockchain (think of it as a blockchain simulator) called Ganache.

 ```
-npm install ethereumjs-testrpc web3
+npm install ganache-cli -g web3
 ```

 Step 2 - Creating Voting Smart Contract